 INS runs a so-called "Exit Node" within the Tor anonymization network.
 This network service is used by many whistleblowers (including Edward Snowden), journalists, critical NGOs, dissidents and just plain normal people from stringent state regimes to safeguard their Internet communication from snooping by Internet service providers (ISPs), application providers (such as Facebook, Google, and many others) and countries, and we believe that the right to and possibility for free, unmonitored exchange of information and opinion (sometimes referred to as freedom of speech) is a cornerstone of open, democratic societies.
 Therefore, we support this anonymization network with a relay node that will transport any traffic to and from the Tor network and with the open Internet in an unfiltered manner with up to 200 MBit/s over the Johannes Kepler University network as connected to the Austrian ACONet.

-On the 4.12.2015 the project was publicliy unveiled during the event "Privatsphäre im Internet - Der TOR Exit-Node an der JKU".
+On the 4.12.2015 the project was publicliy unveiled during the event "Privatsphäre im Internet - Der TOR Exit-Node an der JKU, opens an external URL in a new window".
 Technical as well as legal questions were presented and discussed.

 1. Do you monitor the traffic passing through this node?